JuliaSurv/SurvivalModels.jl/docs/src/semiparametric/cox.md

 For this version the Hessian Matrix was directly implemented.
 Its complexity is O(n2m2) which makes it the slowest version.

 ```@docs
-CoxV2
+CoxHessian
 ```

 ### V3: Improved version of V2 (much faster) because non-allocative.

 ```@docs
-CoxV3
+CoxDefault
 ```

 ### V4: Majoration of the Hessian matrix by a universal bound.

-Coding the Hessian Matrix for the CoxV2 was very impratical, so for this version we tried a different approach:
+Coding the Hessian Matrix for the CoxHessian was very impratical, so for this version we tried a different approach:

 The Hessian Matrix simplifies for the diagonal terms as folllows: